kojq/gal/README.md

 - AMD is assumed for nvme0n1 while Intel is assumed for sda
 - For safety, read the file before executing it
 - Before starting, set Secure Boot mode to Setup mode via firmware settings
-  - sbctl does not work with all hardware
+  - Not all hardware works with sbctl
 - Defaults include GUID Partition Table, Wayland, and 64-bit applications
-  - while not the latest technologies, these have been best supported
+  - While not the latest technologies, these have been best supported
 - Read output because packages may not install due to upstream issues

 ## Usage